GoodJudgement/FOCUS/README.md

 ## Rank forecasters

-Write in the config
+Write in the config:

-a. fileName
+1. fileName
-b. numberOfForecasters
+2. numberOfForecasters
-c. forecasterIndex
+3. forecasterIndex

 Ex.: if the forecasters are identified from #44 to #58, forecasterIndex should be 44 and numberOfForecasters should be 15.